tangramor/nginx-php8-fpm/README.md

 * php8.0.13_node17 (2022-03-07)
 * php8_node15 (2022-03-07)

-**NOTE** If you are upgrading from PHP 8.0 to 8.1, you may need to run `composer update` to upgrade php packages, because some packages under 8.0 are not supported in 8.1
+**NOTE** If you are upgrading from PHP **8.0 to 8.1** or from **8.1 to 8.2**, you may need to run `composer update` to upgrade php packages, because some packages under 8.0/8.1 are not supported in 8.1/8.2

 ```
 # php -v
-PHP 8.1.13 (cli) (built: Nov 29 2022 03:02:39) (NTS)
+PHP 8.2.0 (cli) (built: Dec  8 2022 20:06:26) (NTS)
 Copyright (c) The PHP Group
-Zend Engine v4.1.13, Copyright (c) Zend Technologies
+Zend Engine v4.2.0, Copyright (c) Zend Technologies
-    with Zend OPcache v8.1.13, Copyright (c), by Zend Technologies
+    with Zend OPcache v8.2.0, Copyright (c), by Zend Technologies

 # node -v
-v19.2.0
+v19.3.0

 # nginx -v
-nginx version: nginx/1.23.2
+nginx version: nginx/1.23.3
 ```

 ## PHP Modules